How to manage your pain at home04 January 2021

 To help you manage your pain, medical experts have come together to produce these self-management resources to give you robust advice and exercises to help support you at home.

-Let’s Move with Leon is our free exercise programme featuring weekly 30-minute movement sessions delivered to your email inbox.
+Let’s Move is our online programme for people who want more movement in their lives.
 Sign up today, and we’ll be there to support you every step of the way.

 Many people find that learning relaxation techniques can help in managing pain, reducing stress and improve sleep.